White House warns China on growing militarization in South China Sea

 Beijing previously announced in 2016 it had already deployed similar weapons to Woody Island in the Paracel Islands, on the northwestern edge of the South China Sea.

-Chinese Foreign Ministry spokeswoman Hua Chunying said in her daily press briefing her nation has been involved in peaceful construction in the islands, which includes "the deployment of necessary national defense facilities."
+Chinese Foreign Ministry spokeswoman Hua Chunying said her nation has been involved in peaceful construction in the islands, which includes "the deployment of necessary national defense facilities."

 "The relevant deployment targets no one.
-Anyone with no invasive intention will find no reason to worry about this," the spokeswoman said.
+Anyone with no invasive intention will find no reason to worry about this," the spokeswoman said in her daily press briefing.
 "We hope that the relevant party could view this matter in an objective and calm way. "

-She said China has "indisputable sovereignty" over the islands.
+She said China has "indisputable sovereignty" over the contested islands.

-The militarization has alarmed countries both in the region and around the world, prompting freedom of navigation operations by the US Navy to assert its right to travel in international waters.
+China's militarization has alarmed countries both in the region and around the world, prompting freedom of navigation operations by the US Navy to assert its right to travel in international waters.

 "The United States has long raised concerns about the militarization of outposts on disputed features in the South China Sea," said a State Department official who was not authorized to speak publicly on the matter.

 "China's leadership has publicly pledged not to pursue militarization in the disputed Spratlys.
 We are concerned that China is not acting in accordance with this pledge."

-"China and other claimants should cease activity that is inconsistent with their commitments under the 2002 Declaration of Conduct to refrain from actions that would 'complicate or escalate disputes and affect peace and stability,'" the official said.

 Speaking during a visit to Australia on Wednesday, French President Emmanuel Macron said it was important not to have any one "hegemony" in the region.